Jobst Brandt testing Avocet slicks

 Tread patterns have no effect on surfaces in which they leave no impression.
 That is to say, if the road is harder than the tire, a tread pattern does not improve traction.
 That smooth tires have better dry traction is probably accepted by most bicyclists, but wet pavement still appears to raise doubts even though motorcycles have shown that tread patterns do not improve wet traction.

 Besides having better wet and dry traction, smooth tread also has lower rolling resistance, because its rubber does not deform into tread voids.
-Rubber being essentially incompressible, deforms like a water filled balloon, changing shape, but not volume.
-For a tire with tread voids, its rubber bulges under load and rebounds with less force than the deforming force.
+Rubber, being essentially incompressible, deforms like a water-filled balloon, changing shape, but not volume.
+Rubber of a tire with tread voids bulges under load and rebounds with less force than the deforming force.
 This internal damping causes the energy losses of rolling resistance.
-In contrast the smooth tread transmits the load to the loss-free pneumatic compliance of the tire.
+In contrast, the smooth tread transmits the load to the loss-free pneumatic compliance of the tire.

 In curves, tread features squirm to allow walking and ultimately, early breakout.
 This is best demonstrated on knobby MTB tires, some of which track so poorly that they are difficult to ride no-hands.

-Although knobby wheelbarrow tires serves only to trap dirt, smooth tires may yet be accepted there sooner than for bicycles.
+Although knobby wheelbarrow tires serve only to trap dirt, smooth tires may yet be accepted there sooner than for bicycles.